bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 - :guilabel:`UUID`
   Universal unique identifier of the REST client.
-The REST client can be referenced by this uuid.
+The REST client can be referenced by this UUID.
 Cannot be modified.

 - :guilabel:`Name`
   The name of the REST client.
 The REST client can be referenced by